CornucopiaRG/Rogas/README.md

 <br>
-More details about the RG framework, please refer to the thesis "Towards a Unified Framework for Network Analytics" collected in Australian National University (the link is to be published).
+More details about the RG framework, please refer to the thesis "Towards a Unified Framework for Network Analytics" collected in Australian National University (http://users.cecs.anu.edu.au/~u5170295/publications/thesis-minjian.pdf).
 You can also contact *u5506264@anu.edu.au* or *qing.wang@anu.edu.au* for more information.
 <br>
 <br>